Lotame/docs/lightning-tag/faq.md

 # FAQs

-## Why don't I see audiences being sent to my ad-service solution?
+## Why don't I see audiences being sent to my ad-serving solution?

 Here are some things to check.
 These will all involve opening up developer tools in a browser and looking at the network tab.